grnet/ebsi-diplomata/web/README.md

 **Web service for online EBSI-diplomas agents**

+**DISCLAIMER: This is only a prototype and not currently intended for production.
+Private keys are stored as plaintext in a file.**

 ![Python >= 3.10](https://img.shields.io/badge/python-%3E%3D%203.10-blue.svg)

 Django application capable of issuing and verifying diplomas upon request from